polyfem/polyfem/easy_wrapper/README.md

 ---

-# Current Limitations

-This wrapper is currently a **prototype**.

-Limitations include:

-- Supports only a simple **Laplacian** setup
-- Boundary IDs are currently **hardcoded**
-- Mesh boundary detection is not implemented
-- Error handling is minimal

-Future improvements could include:

-- configurable boundary conditions
-- support for additional PolyFEM problem types
-- improved command-line interface
-- automatic mesh boundary detection

----

 # Repository Hygiene

-To avoid polluting the repository with generated data, the following should **not be committed**:
+To avoid polluting the repository with generated files, the following should **not be committed**:

 ```
 easy_wrapper/build/